sanch1tt/megabot/README.md

 **Set Up Environment Variables**:
    - Create a `.env` file in the project directory.
-   - Add your Discord bot token, Mega API key and directory to save downloads to the `.env` file:
+   - Add your Discord bot token, Mega API key and desired download directory to the `.env` file:

      ```
      TOKEN=your_discord_bot_token